woossi0/suite/docs/usermanual/source/apps/plugincreate/output.rst

 Image showing boxes and the panel at bottom.

    .. todo:: Just length?
 Not length and width?
 Which dimension is "length"?
+Seems to shift.

 Bonus: Improving output
 -----------------------